amtega/ansible_role_idempotence_tester/README.md

 This is an [Ansible](http://www.ansible.com) role to run idempotence tests.

-The role will call two times ansible-playbook with the same parameters as the running playbook, but limiting the scope to tasks tagged with a specfied tag.
+The role will call two times ansible-playbook with the same parameters as the running playbook, but limiting the scope to tagged tasks and to a specific group of hosts.

 Also, it's possible to specify and alternative inventory file and the group of hosts to consider during test output analysis.